Industrial Development Bonds and Manufacturing Bonds

 Projects

 The project financed by the bonds must be a facility used for manufacturing, production or processing of tangible or intangible property (including the processing resulting in the change of such property).
-No more than 25% of the bond proceeds can be applied to ancillary office, warehouse or other space.
+No more than 25 percent of the bond proceeds can be applied to an ancillary office, warehouse, or other space.
+Certain other private activity bond rules apply to IDBs.

 Public Benefits

 The project financed by the bonds must meet certain public benefit criteria established by the IRS, which include, among other things, the creation or retention of jobs.
-All IDBs need to submit a separate application to the California Debt Limit Allocation Commission (CDLAC) in order to receive a tax-exempt allocation.
-Please visit treasurer.ca.gov.
+All IDBs need a volume cap allocation before tax-exempt bonds can be issued for them.
+IDB applicants will need to submit a separate application to the California Debt Limit Allocation Commission (CDLAC) in order to apply for tax-exempt allocation.
+The CDLAC meeting schedule and application due dates can be found under Meeting Agendas, Schedule and Materials.

 The IDB Process

 The IDB financing process can generally be completed within 120-150 days.
-The IBank staff and financing team, which typically consists of an underwriter, bond counsel and financial advisor, will assist the applicant through each stage of the process.
+The IBank staff and financing team, which typically consists of an underwriter, bond counsel, and financial/municipal advisor, will assist the applicant through each stage of the process.

 Frequently Asked Questions and Fact Sheet